QuEraComputing/Bloqade.jl/docs/src/index.md

 pkg> add Bloqade#master
 ```

+For more advanced installation guide, please see the [Installation](@ref install) page.

-## What does the Rydberg Emulator do?
+## What does the Bloqade do?

-This Rydberg Emulator package simulates the time evolution of a quantum state under the Schrödinger equation where the Hamiltonian is the interacting Rydberg Hamiltonian `` \mathcal{H} ``,
+Bloqade simulates the time evolution of a quantum state under the Schrödinger equation where the Hamiltonian is the interacting Rydberg Hamiltonian `` \mathcal{H} ``,

 ```math
 i \hbar \dfrac{\partial}{\partial t} | \psi \rangle = \mathcal{H} | \psi \rangle,  \\